eps1lon/eslint-focus/README.md

 ## Why?

 - eslint-nibbler is slow
-- ESLint formatters still execute every rule
+- ESLint formatters still executes every rule
 - ESLint `--no-eslintrc` means I have to know the parser options up front
 - ESLint has no built-in support to stream results